rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Spaces after sentences.  <https://www.washingtonpost.com/news/speaking-of-science/wp/2018/05/04/one-space-between-each-sentence-they-said-science-just-proved-them-wrong-2/>

-1. Drawers (on the Web site) (or have I now written enough about them).
+1. Drawers (on the Web site) (or have I now written enough about them). :rants:short:web:

 1. Musings or images?
 When I post a musing, I get a few likes and a few comments.
 When I post an image and a short note, I get a a few dozen likes and a few comments.
 Should I take pictures rather than musing?
 Nah.
 Musing is better for me.

 1. <http://recodeproject.com/>

-1. More introduction.  `intro-musing-topics-v0`.

 1. Dynamic typefaces.  https://www.typotheque.com/blog/wind_a_layered_typeface_for_optical_illusions